Abhinendra2016/BLOCKSHARE-3.0/README.md

 ## Contributing

 We welcome contributions!
-To contribute to Bloch Share, follow these steps:
+To contribute to Block Share, follow these steps:

 1. **Fork the repository.**
 2. **Create a new branch for your feature or bug fix.**